zenstackhq/zenstack-docs/blog/tecnical-debt/index.md

 The [ZenStack](https://zenstack.dev/) toolkit we are building is adhering to it.
 It uses the declarative data model on top of Prisma adding access policy and validation rules,  from which it will automatically generate APIs including OpenAPI, tPRC route, and hooks for you.
 In the latest release, we add the abstract inheritance feature to further address it.

 Let's review the steps in the SaaS example mentioned earlier to see how each one is addressed.
-You can represent this conceptually using the following model:
+You can represent this conceptually using the following model in the beginning:

 ```prisma
 /*